-Welcome to Day 19!
 Are you ready to start getting more done?
-When you manage your time better you can get more done and cross more off your to-do list.
+When you manage your time more effectively you can get more done and cross more off your to-do list.

 I have found that learning how to manage your time more effectively is such a struggle.
 It is an area of my life that has never come naturally to me.
 I realized as I became a mom and wife and blogger that how I managed my time was important because there is a lot of things to do and life can be overwhelming if you don’t manage it and let it manage you.

 I know that there is a lot of information out there about how to manage your time more effectively.
 I have read and tried a lot of different techniques and ways to be in better control of my schedule and start accomplishing more.
 Here are some of the ways that I know work for me and how I use them to take back control of my time better.Â

 How to begin to manage your time more effectively